-Figure 3 2012 PM2.5 Monitoring Network
+Figure 3 2013 PM{2.5} Monitoring Network

-FINE PARTICLE (PM2.5) SUMMARY
+FINE PARTICLE (PM{2.5}) SUMMARY

-PM2.5 MONITORING SITES
+PM{2.5} MONITORING SITES

 The 21 monitoring sites in New Jersey where FRM samplers routinely collect 24-hour $PM{2.5}$ samples are shown on Figure 3.
-The Camden Spruce St. site began collecting samples in April 2012.
-At 11 sites, continuous particulate monitors (TEOMs) measure the concentrations of fine particles every minute and transmit the data to the Bureau of Air Monitoring's central computer, where it is made available on the Bureau's public website (www.njaqinow.net).
+At 11 sites, continuous particulate monitors measure the concentrations of fine particles every minute and transmit the data to the Bureau of Air Monitoring's central computer, where it is made available on the Bureau's public website (www.njaqinow.net).

-PM2.5 CONCENTRATION SUMMARY
+PM{2.5} CONCENTRATION SUMMARY

-The annual mean concentrations of $PM{2.5}$ ranged from 7.5 μg/m at Chester to 10.9 μg/m at Union City.
-The highest 24-hour concentrations ranged from 19.2 μg/m at Chester to 33.3 μg/m at the Elizabeth Lab.
-Figure 4a and 4b depict the annual mean concentrations and the 98th percentile 24-hour concentrations in 2012 for all the sites.
-Table 2 shows the 2012 annual mean, highest 24-hour and 98th percentile 24-hour concentrations as well as the 2010-2012 annual and 24-hour design values.
-An annual design value for a given site is calculated by averaging the annual mean concentrations for the 3 most recent consecutive calendar years, in this case 2010-2012.
-Similarly, the 24-hour design value for a given site is calculated by averaging the 98th percentile 24-hour design value for a given site is calculated by averaging the 98th percentile 24-hour design value for a given site is calculated by averaging the 98th percentile 24-hour design value for a given site is calculated by averaging the 98th percentile 24-hour design value for a given site is calculated by averaging the 98th percentile 24-hour concentrations for each year for the same 3-year period.
+The annual mean concentrations of $PM{2.5}$ ranged from 7.0 μg/m3 at Chester to 10.7 μg/m3 at the Elizabeth Lab.
+The highest 24-hour concentrations ranged from 24.0 μg/m3 at Chester to 38.0 μg/m3 at the Elizabeth Lab.
+Figure 4a and 4b depict the annual mean concentrations and the 98th percentile 24-hour concentrations in 2013 for all the sites.
+Table 2 shows the 2013 annual mean, highest 24-hour and 98th percentile 24-hour concentrations as well as the 2011-2013 annual and 24-hour design values.
+An annual design value for a given site is calculated by averaging the annual mean concentrations for the 3 most recent consecutive calendar years, in this case 2011-2013.
+Similarly, the 24-hour design value for a given site is calculated by averaging the 98th percentile 24-hour concentrations for the same 3-year period.
 Design values are used to determine attainment status.
-No sites were in violation of either the annual standard of 15.0 μg/m or the 24-hour standard of 35 μg/m.
+No sites were in violation of either the annual standard of 12.0 μg/m3 or the 24-hour standard of 35 μg/m3.

-Table 22012 Summary of PM2.5 Sampler Data
+Table 22013 Summary of PM2.5 Sampler Data